car251290/Getabeer/README.md

 ## Getting a beer

-Looking for the perfect beer using this Application for look for a beer where is near of your location or city. more is friday because friday = get a beer
+Looking for the perfect beer using this Application for look for a beer where is near of your location or city. more is friday because friday = get a beer.

 # Using a ScrollView
 Using this component for the ScrollView of the elements, and the image, it is ver easy to implemented in fact reading and coding the elemnts, it the way I made it. because the ScrollView is a generic scrolling container that can contain multiple components and views.